 Data redundancy options

-For more details on redundancy options and how they can be used for high availability, please refer to the Azure Storage replication page.
+For more details on redundancy options and how they can be used for high availability, please refer to the Azure Storage replication.
 Please note that not all redundancy types are available for all storage types.

 Yes.
 Storage capacity is billed in units of the average daily amount of data stored, in gigabytes (GB), over a monthly period.
-For example, if you consistently utilised 10 GB of storage for the first half of the month and none for the second half of the month, you would be billed for your average usage of 5 GB of storage.
+For example, if you consistently used 10 GB of storage for the first half of the month, and none for the second half of the month, you would be billed for your average usage of 5 GB of storage.

-Storage accounts by default are set up to be geographically redundant.
-You can change these setting to read-access geographically redundant or locally redundant through the Microsoft Azure classic portal or the service management API.
+Storage accounts are set up to be geographically redundant by default.
+You can change these settings to read-access geographically redundant or locally redundant through the Microsoft Azure classic portal or the service management API.
 You can also check the status on the portal for using the service management API.

 Storage accounts will be charged for a minimum of 30 days from the time the service is enabled.
-For example, if RA-GRS is turned on on 1 May and turned off on 5 May, the storage account will be charged for RA-GRS until 30 May.
-After that, GRS pricing would start.
+For example, if read-access geographically redundant storage is activated on 1 May and turned off on 5 May, the storage account will be charged for read-access geographically redundant storage until 30 May.
+After that, geographically redundant storage pricing would start.

-If RA-GRS is turned on on 1 May and turned off on 14 June, RA-GRS would be charged until 14 June.
-On 15 June, GRS pricing would take effect.
+If read-access geographically redundant storage is activated on 1 May and turned off on 14 June, read-access geographically redundant storage would be charged until 14 June.
+On 15 June, geographically redundant storage pricing would take effect.

-Blob Storage Account is a storage account specialised for storing data as blobs and allows users to specify an access tier based on the frequency of access for the data in that account.
-General-purpose storage accounts can be used to store Blobs, as well as Files, Disks, Tables and Queues.
+A blob storage account is a storage account specialised in storing data as blobs and allows users to specify an access tier based on the frequency of access for the data in that account.
+General-purpose storage accounts can be used to store blobs, as well as files, disks, tables and queues.

-If you see “Hot” or “Cool” in the resource name, it means that the charge is associated with Blob Storage Accounts.
-For example, when you see “Standard IO – Cool Block Blob (GB)” in your bill, it means that you are using and being charged for Blob Storage Accounts, while “Standard IO – Block Blob (GB)” is the meter associated with use of Block Blobs in general-purpose storage accounts.
+If you see “Hot”, “Cool” or “Archive” in the resource name, it means that the charge is associated with blob storage accounts.
+For example, when you see “Standard IO – Cool Block Blob (GB)” in your bill, it means that you are using and being charged for blob storage accounts, while “Standard IO – Block Blob (GB)” is the meter associated with use of block blobs in general-purpose storage accounts.

-When you create a Blob Storage Account, you can set the access tier as Cool or Hot.
-The Cool tier has a lower cost of storing data but a higher cost of accessing data, and it should be used for data that is not frequently accessed and has lower availability SLA requirements.
-If you do not know the access pattern for your data, we recommend that you start with the Hot tier for at least a month and then determine whether you can save costs by moving to Cool storage based on your actual usage.
-An example is shown below.
+In blob storage accounts, you can set the access tier of a blob as Hot, Cool or Archive.
+Storage GB pricing increases from Archive to Cool to Hot tiers, and cost of accessing data increases from Hot to Cool to Archive tiers.
+The Archive and Cool tiers should be used for rarely and infrequently accessed data respectively, with lower availability SLA requirements.
+If you don’t know the access pattern for your data, we recommend that you start with the Hot tier for at least a month, and then determine whether you can save costs by moving to Cool and Archive storage based on your actual usage.

 When you write data into GRS accounts, that data will be replicated to another Azure region.
 The Geo-Replication Data Transfer charge is the bandwidth cost of replicating that data to another Azure region.

-If the empty 100 GB disk is backed by a Premium Storage Account, then you will be charged for a P0 (128 GB) disk.
-If any other type of Storage Account is used, then you’ll only be billed for the storage space used to store the data that is written to the disk regardless of the allocated disk size.
+If the empty 100 GB disk is backed by a Premium Storage account, then you'll be charged for a P0 (128 GB) disk.
+If any other type of storage account is used, then you’ll only be billed for the storage space used to store the data that’s written to the disk, regardless of the allocated disk size.

 Yes.
 99.9% read/write availability also applies to Premium Storage Accounts.